wp-plugins/adkingpro/readme.txt

 == Changelog ==

+= 1.9.5 =
+* Major styling update to settings page
+* Update to KPP Page styling and layout

 = 1.9.4 =
 * Update to KPP page with new plugin details
 * Removal of forced role